Summary and Quick Facts

 - Incomplete capsular resection has been associated with both recurrence and significantly lower survival.

 - The majority of patients can be cured of their disease by bilateral total capsulectomy and implant removal.
 Rare patients will present with more advanced disease and may require radiotherapy and chemotherapy.
 Treatment approach should follow international guidelines established by the National Comprehensive Cancer Network (NCCN) for BIA-ALCL, available at nccn.org.

 - Current treatment recommendation is for bilateral complete capsulectomy and implant removal, as a small number of women have had contralateral disease found incidentally.2

 - The FDA recommends that any suspected or confirmed cases of BIA‐ALCL be reported to the PROFILE registry, the MAUDE database and the device manufacturer.
 To report a case to PROFILE, go to ThePSF.org/PROFILE.
 To submit a case to the FDA's Manufacturer and User Facility Device Experience (MAUDE) database, which collects medical device reports (MDRs) of suspected device-associated deaths, serious injuries and malfunctions, visit www.accessdata.fda.gov.

-- For more information: visit PlasticSurgery.org/ALCL or search "ALCL" on RADAR.
+- For more information: visit PlasticSurgery.org/ALCL or search "ALCL" on the ASPS Education Network.

 *Page last updated on February 24, 2020